Skip to main content

 The OD Pulse

-The Overdose (OD) Pulse is a dashboard designed for tracking drug overdose deaths to answer urgent questions about how the overdose crisis is changing across time, place and drug type (opioids such as prescription opioids, fentanyl; stimulants such as cocaine, heroin, methamphetamine).
-The drug dashboard aims to help public health agencies, clinicians, policymakers and communities respond faster and more precisely to a constantly evolving crisis.
-The OD Pulse dashboard reports measures like speed, acceleration and jerk.
-OD Pulse models drug overdose death rates so emerging inflection points such as a peak, an increase, a decrease.
-We identify the underlying dynamics of drug epidemics before they occur.
+The OD Pulse shows how the overdose crisis is changing by tracking overdose deaths and external factors like time, place and drug type (e.g., opioids, stimulants).
+The dashboard helps public health agencies, clinicians, policymakers and communities respond more quickly and precisely to a constantly evolving crisis.
+OD Pulse models map drug overdose death rates to identify emerging inflection points and the underlying dynamics of drug epidemics before they occur.

 IVDRS

 The Illinois Violent Death Reporting System (IVDRS) links us to the who, what, when, where, how, and why violent deaths occur.
-IVDRS is a part of The National Violent Death Reporting System (NVDRS), the only state-based surveillance (reporting) system that pools unique data elements from multiple sources into a usable, anonymous database.
-IVDRS covers all types of violent deaths – including homicides and suicides – in all settings for all age groups.
+IVDRS is a part of The National Violent Death Reporting System (NVDRS) and is the only state-specific surveillance (reporting) system that pools unique data elements from multiple sources into a usable, anonymous database.
+IVDRS covers all types of violent deaths — including homicides and suicides — in all settings for all age groups.

 SUDORS